 Evidence of the global development of acupuncture can be found in the field of education, which enhances the capacity of training acupuncture service providers.
 The first guideline on acupuncture training was published in 1999 by the WHO to ensure the quality of acupuncture services to the public (Janz & Adams, 2011; WHO, 2020).
 In 2020, the WHO published a second set of guidelines for acupuncture to promote continuous improvement in acupuncture education and practice (WHO, 2020).
 The reason cited by WHO for the second publication was to ensure that, by providing high-quality training criteria, acupuncture professional education would be recognised internationally.
 The author contends that the acceptance of international standards for training acupuncturists will further ensure the quality of acupuncture services, which will benefit public health.

-Flesch (2013) and Lim et al. (2015) state that the professionalisation of acupuncture by professional education contributes to the increasing acceptance of acupuncture.
+Flesch (2013) and Lim et al. (2015) stated that the professionalisation of acupuncture by professional education contributes to the increasing acceptance of acupuncture.
 In the updated guideline, a minimum of 1 568 hours is recommended for full training in acupuncture to ensure students acquire adequate content knowledge in the field of acupuncture.
-Xue et al. (2015) report that the People’s Republic of China (PRC), the United Kingdom, Canada, and Malaysia offer acupuncture programmes to provide professional acupuncture education to train acupuncturists to improve their population’s health and wellbeing.
+Xue et al. (2015) reported that the People’s Republic of China (PRC), the United Kingdom, Canada, and Malaysia offer acupuncture programmes to provide professional acupuncture education to train acupuncturists to improve their population’s health and wellbeing.
 In PRC, qualifications in acupuncture are provided at Traditional Chinese Medicine (TCM) universities, western medical universities, and comprehensive universities, all of which are public higher education institutions (Lim et al., 2015).
-Kim (2017) further states that more than ten private higher education institutions in Malaysia offer acupuncture programmes at bachelor or diploma levels to achieve the need for alternative healthcare services in their countries.
+Kim (2017) further stated that more than ten private higher education institutions in Malaysia offer acupuncture programmes at bachelor or diploma levels to achieve the need for alternative healthcare services in their countries.

 It is of great importance that students receive good quality training to ensure their competencies in promoting public health using acupuncture.
 The core modules include knowledge of TCM, acupuncture, conventional medicine, and other relevant areas, such as laws, regulations, and ethics (Chinese Net of Traditional Chinese Medicine, 2019).
 According to WHO (2020), a minimum of 400 clinical hours is required for entry-level acupuncture training due to the critical role of clinical training in acupuncture in ensuring students’ competencies.

-WHO (2020) proposes that acupuncture service providers at the entry level should acquire knowledge in the following four categories.
+WHO (2020) proposed that acupuncture service providers at the entry level should acquire knowledge in the following four categories.
 Firstly, they must be able to discuss the history of acupuncture, and they should understand meridians and acupoints.
 They should also be able to demonstrate various needling techniques and prescribe and perform acupuncture treatment.
 Secondly, acupuncturists should understand the fundamental theories of TCM, such as the theory of yin and yang, the theory of five elements, the theory of essence and qi, and diagnostic methods.
 Thirdly, knowledge of biomedicine is essential, including anatomy, physiology and biochemistry of the human body; basic understanding of diagnostic procedures, their uses and limitations from a conventional medical perspective; and hygiene and patient safety principles.
 Lastly, practitioners should comprehend laws and regulations related to acupuncture practise, ethical considerations, and professionalism.

 Since the WHO acknowledged qualifications in acupuncture, and these qualification gained international recognition, HEIs in the PRC, Australia, and SA have recognised the value of acupuncture treatment and the need for quality acupuncture programmes to train students.
 For this reason, universities in these countries have included renowned higher education qualifications in acupuncture (Hu, 2022b).
 In the author’s view, there is a necessity to ensure that the contextualised acupuncture programme satisfies the diverse requirements in different countries, in particular, with regard to the different scopes of practice.